AvishkaIndu/JS-1/README.md

 ## Features
 - Responsive and modern design.
-- Sections for About Me, Projects, Skills, and Contact.
+- Sections for About Me, Projects, Skills, and Projects.

 ## How to Use
 1. Clone this repository: